chiquiQQ/chiquiQQ/README.md

 <table>
   <tr>
     <td>
       I am a Computer Sciences student at UBA.
-JavaScript and Python are the programming languages I am good at.
 I love to learn and build something new, productive, innovative, and creative.
       <ul>
         <li><b>📚 I am interested in web designing and iOS development.</b></li>
         <li>🌱 I am a self-learner and constantly updating my knowledge.